8 80 Vitality Fund

 — Gil Penalosa, 8 80 Cities

-In 2014, the city created the 8 80 Vitality Fund, a $42.5 million investment focused on improving infrastructure and creating vibrant places and spaces.
+In 2014, the City of Saint Paul created the 8 80 Vitality Fund, a $42.5 million investment focused on improving infrastructure and creating vibrant places and spaces.
 The fund was inspired by the work of renowned urban planner Gil Penalosa and 8 80 Cities, which promotes livable cities where people of all ages, backgrounds and abilities are safe, invigorated and welcomed by their community.

 A total of 12 projects were funded through the 8 80 Vitality Fund.
-The projects were chosen by Mayor Chris Coleman’s administration for their ability to create new and vibrant open spaces that will help the city thrive in a 21st century global economy.
+The projects were chosen for their ability to create new and vibrant open spaces that will help the city thrive in a 21st century global economy.
 While a limited number of projects were financed by the 8 80 Vitality Fund, the vision of creating a vibrant community that welcomes everyone encompasses more than this specific portfolio of projects.

 - Palace Theatre